Fulata Moyo

 Fulata Lusungu Mbano Moyo is a Malawian systematic and feminist theologian who is an advocate for gender justice.
+Moyo has written over twenty-eight journal articles.

 Early life and education

 Fulata Mbano was born in northern Malawi, a member of the Ngoni people from Mzimba District.
 Her great grandfather, Songea, was a warrior chief.
 Her name, Fulata, means she was born feet first.
 Her father started his own church after he was not accepted in mainline churches due to his polygamy.

 Moyo is a survivor of childhood sexual abuse.
-She grew up in a small village called Engcongolweni Lazaro Jere and went to school in the nearest town, Ekwendeni.
+She grew up in a small village called Mateyo Mbano Village, and went to primary school at Engcongolweni Lazaro Jere, five kilometers to the nearest town, Ekwendeni.
 She attended a Roman Catholic high school, Marymount Girls Secondary School, before going on to study education at the University of Malawi, Chancellor College.

-Moyo completed a master's degree in Christian thought, systematic and feminist theology from the University of Zimbabwe in 1993, and earned a PhD from the School of Religion and Theology at the University of KwaZulu-Natal in South Africa in 2009, with a focus on ethics, gender and religion, including some work as a research fellow at Yale University's Center for Interdisciplinary Research on AIDS.
-She has also trained as a mediator and studied Viktor Frankl's Logotherapy.
+Moyo completed a master's degree in Christian thought, systematic and feminist theology from the University of Zimbabwe in 1993.
+She earned a PhD from the School of Religion and Theology at the University of KwaZulu-Natal in South Africa in 2009, with a focus on ethics, gender and religion.
+She was a research fellow at Yale University's Center for Interdisciplinary Research on AIDS.
+She has also trained as a mediator, facilitator of the healing of memories with the Institute of Healing of Memories in South Africa, and studied Viktor Frankl's Logotherapy.

 Career

-Moyo served as a teaching assistant in the School of Religion and Theology at the University of KwaZulu-Natal, and then as a member of the faculty at the University of Malawi in the Department of Theology and Religious Studies.
-She was also involved in the Tamar Campaign, which sought to address violence against women and children using contextual study of the Bible.
-She undertook ethnographic research in Malawi, hoping that the matrilineal system would "translate into something of a matriarchy", but was disappointed to see the pervasiveness of patriarchy due to Christianity.
-During this time, the nation experienced the peak of the HIV/AIDS epidemic, which also shaped her research into gender and sexual justice.
+Moyo served as a member of the faculty at the University of Malawi in the Department of Theology and Religious Studies, and became a teaching assistant in the School of Religion and Theology at the University of KwaZulu-Natal as she worked on her PhD.
+She was trained in Contextual Bible Studies when she became involved in the Tamar Campaign, which sought to address violence against women and children using contextual study of the Bible.
+She undertook a six-years of ethnographic research in southern Malawi, hoping that the existing matrilineal system would "translate into something of a matriarchal empowerment - where women have as much final say as the men in a patrilineal society", but was disappointed to see the pervasiveness of patriarchy even in a matrilocal system that also embraced Christian values of justice.
+During her research in 1999 to 2005, the Malawian communities experienced the peak of the HIV/AIDS epidemic, which impacted intergenerational women much more than men.
+This reality also shaped her research into becoming more about gender and sexual justice.
 She applied for ordination in the Presbyterian Church but was "silently refused."